 So we helped them build a place where they could gather their most engaged fans.
 A dedicated app community in which they can communicate with 100% of the superfans who follow them.
 There are no complex algorithms that decide which content makes it into their fans’ news feeds.
 There are no other distractions in the app; no other brands competing for space.
 It’s just them and their customers.

 And the fans are happy.
 They have a place to interact with each other whilst seeing exclusive content from The Rolling Stones and communicating with the band they love.
-The result is a really strong brand community.
-We are really proud that one of the best brand communities examples is hosted on one of our community platforms!
+The result is a really strong brand message and community.
+We are really proud that one of the best brand communities examples is hosted on one of our online community platforms!

 5. Matt Hancock

 Matt Hancock is a British politician and one of the most surprising brand communities examples.
-He’s both Minister of Parliament for West Suffolk and Secretary of State for Digital, Culture, Media and Sport.
+He’s both Minister of Parliament for West Suffolk and secretary of state for Digital, Culture, Media and Sport.
 This essentially means that he fulfills two roles politically.

 Firstly, he’s in the Prime Minister’s cabinet.
 As Minister for Digital, Culture Media and Sport, he leads on policy decisions around things such as arts & culture, creative industries, sport and tourism.
 These decisions are made at a national level and affect everyone in all areas of the United Kingdom.